INTP Personality: Traits, Relationships, Career Matches

 Using the same principles, we can profile the INTP personality type across every Big Five dimension.

 INTPs are higher on Openness to Experience

 INTPs are often highly open to experience.

-INTPs’ high openness is the underlying dimension of their characteristic need to engage with, learn about, and ultimately solve difficult problems.
+INTPs’ high openness drives their need to engage with, learn about, and ultimately solve complex problems.

 INTPs are lower on Conscientiousness

 INTPs tend to be less conscientious than most people.